 - A grade of A- or A in Sociology 679HB

-Copies of past Honors Theses are available in CLA 1.216.
+Copies of past Honors Theses are available from Debbie Rothschild in CLA 1.216.

-For more information on Sociology Departmental Honors, please contact
+For more information about Departmental Honors in Sociology, please contact:

 Dr. Penny Green, Sociology Honors AdvisorOffice: CLA 3.602, (512) 232-6306

 Alpha Kappa Delta

 Alpha Kappa Delta is an international honors society for sociology majors.
 The requirements to join are 3.3 gpa both overall and 3.0 gpa in sociology, upper division standing (60+ hours), and 12+ hours in sociology coursework (although students who do not yet meet these requirements may get involved early!).
 Members get a lifelong membership to AKD, an invitation to the Spring Banquet, honors cords, and much more.
 We aim to promote sociology as a major, to promote socialization within the major, and to help students learn how to utilize their sociology degree.
 AKD needs members to help us design a t-shirt and come up with creative ways to promote our future events, such as the Sociology Jeopardy Bowl.